Anna Nagar: Anna Nagar Tower

 The Anna Nagar Tower is a 138 ft tall tower built for the 1968 World Trade Fair, by B. S. Abdur Rahman.
 Its main entrance is from the 3rd Main Road and a back entrance from the 6th main road.
 It is popular with morning walkers and joggers, and with families and young people in the evenings to play and relax.
 For a nominal fee, one could walk to the top of the tower from where excellent views of the city could be seen.
 Entry inside the tower has been stopped for the last few years due to safety concerns as there had been a few cases of suicide in the past.
 The tower and park are now renovated and has a skating rink.
 Currently, it boasts of a good turnout of children who come in for practising their skills on roller skates.
-There is also a group of regulars who practice silambattam - an ancient Tamil martial art form - here.
+There is also a group of regulars who practice silambattam – an ancient Tamil martial art form – here.
 From atop the tower one can have a panoramic views, and the rapidly changing skyline of the city can be appreciated.

 Transport

 Road

 Anna Nagar has two bus termini, Anna Nagar West and Anna Nagar East.
 The East terminus is located near Anna Nagar Roundtana while the West terminus is situated on the Inner Ring Road.
 The West terminus is one of the largest bus terminuses in the city.
 Buses to different parts of the city beginning from the West Terminus.

 The roads in Anna Nagar are designed based on a matrix structure similar to roads in developed countries in the western world; all the roads are laid parallel and perpendicular to each other.
 In addition, a standardized naming nomenclature is adopted.
 In Anna Nagar, 2nd, 4th and 6th Avenues run east–west and 1st, 3rd, 5th and 7th Avenues run North South.
 All the streets are interconnected to these avenues.
 Areas expanded after the formation of the initial 1970 layouts do not follow the standard nomenclature.
-Auto rickshaws, Share autos are also available connecting Anna Nagar to different parts of the city.
+Auto rickshaws and share autos are also available connecting Anna Nagar to different parts of the city.

 Anna Nagar Roundtana

-The Anna Nagar Roundtana located at the intersection of 2nd Avenue and 3rd Avenue is a sprawling and burgeoning high-scale commercial neighborhood.
-This was initially developed for the Madras EXPO during the 1970s and was named "Round Turn Over", whose name has colloquially changed to "Roundtana" with the use of Tamil Language.
+The Anna Nagar Roundtana located at the intersection of 2nd avenue and 3rd avenue is a sprawling and burgeoning high-scale commercial neighborhood.
+This was initially developed for the Madras EXPO during the 1970s and was named "Round Turn Over", whose name has colloquially changed to "Roundtana" with the use of Tamil language.
 It has a wide variety of markets and showrooms in the vicinity such as Croma, Tanishq, Bata, etc. and thus is a very important landmark for shoppers.